kometchtech/docker-build/README.md

 ![](https://img.shields.io/github/repo-size/kometchtech/docker-build.svg?style=popout-square)
 [![GitHub repo size in bytes](https://img.shields.io/github/repo-size/badges/shields.svg)](https://github.com/kometchtech/docker-build)

-personal docker build
+- personal docker build

-It exists to check the operation of container in the ARM environment (arm64/Aarch64).
+- It exists to check the operation of container in the ARM environment (arm64/Aarch64).
   > For arm32, tackle depending on the mood.

-Basically we will check the operation of the following application.
+- Basically we will check the operation of the following application.
+- Extensions are not necessarily build targets.
+- Prioritize minimizing container size in build

 ## base images